 4. Curly Coated Retriever

-The Curly-Coated Retriever is the dog to bring home if you’re in search of a low-maintenance hypoallergenic hunting dog.
-Distinguished by their unique curly coat, they are knowledgeable, confident, and warm.
+The Curly-Coated Retriever is the dog to bring home if you’re in search of a low-maintenance, hypoallergenic hunting dog.
+Distinguished by their unique curly coat, they are smart, confident, and warm.
 Although they are friendly around their family, their behavior tends to vary with strangers.
-If you want the Curly Coated Retriever to warm up to a new pet or a family member, they’ll take their time in doing so and may also show aloofness in the beginning.
+If you want the Curly Coated Retriever to warm up to a new pet or a family member, allow them to take their time in doing so.
+Your pup may be aloof at the first introduction, but he’ll warm up eventually.

 Curly Coated Retriever Details